In our most recent Ofsted report careers advice was rated as "Outstanding".

 Personalised visits to Local Employers – Usually offered to students in small groups.

 Careers interviews – Referrals by staff, students and parents.
-All students can request an interview with our own fully qualified careers practitioner or the independent careers adviser.
+All students can request an interview with our careers manager.

-Work Experience – Students are encouraged to visit Careers to work with the team to plan for a work experience placement; they must sign an agreement to catch up with any missed work.
+Work Experience – Students are encouraged to visit the Careers Hub and work with Ms Perkins to plan for a work experience placement; they must sign an agreement to catch up with any missed work.
 Many students this year have completed placements during school holidays.

 Work Experience Entitlement – 15 days work experience between Year 10 – 13.
 Students are encouraged to take up to 10 days in Year 10 and are offered 5 days in Year 12.
 Full details of the work experience programme can be found in the Year 10 Careers information Leaflet (Above).

-Career Pathway Interview – Mrs Baker and the independent careers adviser offer impartial information, advice and guidance.
+Career Pathway Interview – Mrs Osborne offers impartial information, advice and guidance.
 Students are offered information, advice and guidance to support them in their applications to Sixth Form, College, Apprenticeships and University.
-Mrs Baker and the independent careers adviser will work with the students to review their grade levels, and will offer impartial information sources to enable students to make informed choices.
+She will work with the students to review their grade levels, and will offer impartial information sources to enable students to make informed choices.

 Open Event information – A full list of sixth form and college open events is made available for students in the Careers Hub and shared by email.
 Students are encouraged to attend open events with their parents/carers.